Maninka, Sankaran in Guinea

 Progress Level:

-Introduction / History
+Introduction

+The Sankaran are one of the Maninka groups in Guinea.
+While they are an Islamic people, many practice ancestor worship.
+An oral people, the Maninka have proven resistant to the gospel message.
 They have a system of occupational castes, the most important of which are the musicians and blacksmiths, who are set apart in society and revered.
 When a singer dies, it's as if a library has been burned because he carries with him the oral tradition of the people.
-Blacksmiths are believed to have special magical powers.
+They believe blacksmiths have special magical powers.

 There are a few Christian groups in Guinea.
 Pray that Christians from at least one of these groups will be given a heart and burden to share the story of Christ with the Sankaran Maninka.

 There may be a few followers of Jesus within this group.
-Pray their faith will be protected, and that they will somehow be instructed in their walk with Christ.
+Pray their faith will be protected, and that they will be instructed in their walk with Christ.

 Text Source: Joshua Project